 A Tankless Water Heater Can Last As Long as 20 Years

 By contrast, a tankless water heater doesn’t hold nearly as much water because it only heats it as we need it.
 This means that a tankless water heater will last longer than a water tank.
 In fact, some tankless water heaters can last as long as 20 years with the proper care.
 We recommend you install Navien tankless water heaters.

 Tip: Now is the perfect time to reevaluate what kind of water heater you need.
 Check out our guide to help you make your decision >

 Is Your Hot Water Heater Getting Up There in Years?

-If you’ve been asking yourself “when should I replace my hot water heater”, now is the perfect time to check.
-All you have to do is look at the manufacturer’s label on your water heater.
+If you’ve been asking yourself, “When should I replace my hot water heater?” then now is the perfect time to check.
+All you have to do is look at the manufacturer’s sticker on your water heater.
 If the date of installation isn’t on the sticker, write down the serial number.
-Often the date and year the water heater was built is included in the serial code.
+Often the manufacturing date and year the water heater was built is included in the serial number.
 It just takes a bit of decoding to figure out.

 Depending on the brand of water heater, the date will be arranged differently.
 When in doubt, call us to help you figure it out.

 Other Signs It’s Time to Replace Your Water Heater

 It’s not just age that signals the end of a water heater’s life.
 If you see any of these other signs, call us to book a hot water heater repair or replacement.